custom-components/zaptec/README.md

 to the HA convention that the Lock entity type should only be used for physical locks that's used to enter the house.

-The Charger mode has been changed to use the native zaptec values internally.
+The Charger mode has been changed to use the native zaptec values in lower case.
 The display values are still the same, but automations using the state will need to be updated.
 The English mapping of the changed values is
-- Connected_Requesting: Waiting
+- connected_requesting: Waiting
-- Connected_Charging:   Charging
+- connected_charging:   Charging
-- Connected_Finished:   Charge done
+- connected_finished:   Charge done
+- disconnected:         Disconnected
+- unknown:              Unknown

 ## Changes from older versions <0.7.0